+SURFRAD_LAYER RADFLUX_LAYER

+GWDRAG_LAYER

+CLOUD_LAYER

+SURFTSTP_LAYER

+SLTEND_LAYER

+STOCHPERT_LAYER

+METHOX

+O3CHEM

+TURBULENCE_LAYER

-SURFRAD_LAYER Computes radiative properties of the surface.
-CLDPRG_LAYER Calls CLDPP to computes cloud parameters required for the post processing (e.g. total cloud cover).
-RADFLUX_LAYER Calls RADHEATN to compute the temperature tendencies and the downward radiation fluxes at the surface with updated (every time-step) values for the zenith angle.
-GWDRAG_LAYER Computes the tendencies for u , v and T due to the parametrization of subgrid- scale orographic drag.
+Computes radiative properties of the surface.

+Calls RADHEATN to compute the temperature tendencies and the downward radiation fluxes at the surface with updated (every time-step) values for the zenith angle.

+Computes the tendencies for u, v and T due to the parametrization of subgrid-scale orographic drag.
 It also computes subgrid orographic coefficients for use in VDFMAIN.
-TURBULENCE_LAYER Calls VDFOUTER/VDFMAIN in two sub time steps for numerical stability.
-VDFMAIN computes the vertical exchange of u, v, T, q, a, q_l, q_i by turbulence.
-CLOUD_LAYER Calls CLOUDSC as a first guess call of cloud scheme to determine preliminary entry profiles for convection.
-CONVECTION_LAYER Interface to call CUCALLN/CUMASTRN that controls the computation of the tendencies for u, v, T, q , chemical tracers and the cloud detrainment term due to the parametrization of moist convective processes.
-CLOUD_LAYER Calls CLOUDSC to compute tendencies for T , q , a , q_l , q_i , q_r and q_s due to the parametrization of cloud and precipitation processes.
-GWDRAGWMS_LAYER Calls GWDRAG_WMS to compute the tendencies for u, v and T due to the parametrization of non-orographic gravity waves.
-METHOX Computes tendencies for q due to methane oxidation and water vapour photolysis.
-SURFTSTP_LAYER Calls SURFTSTP to control the soil/surface scheme.
-STOCHPERT_LAYER Optionally add stochastic perturbations to physics tendencies.
-O3CHEM Computes tendencies for O_3 due to ozone chemistry.
-SLTEND_LAYER Optionally average tendencies from radiation, convection and cloud in time and space along the semi-Lagrangian trajectory.
+Calls VDFOUTER/VDFMAIN in two sub time steps for numerical stability.
+VDFMAIN computes the vertical exchange of u, v, T, q, a, \dot{q}l , q_i by turbulence.

+CONVECTION_LAYER Interface to call CUCALLN/CUMASTRN that controls the computation of the tendencies for u, v, T, q, chemical tracers and the cloud detrainment term due to the parametrization of moist convective processes.

+CLOUD_SATADJ Performs subgrid cloud saturation adjustment due to tendencies of T, q from dynamics, radiation, turbulence and convection.
+Computes tendencies of T, q, a, q_l and q_i .
+Calls CLOUDSC to compute tendencies for T, q, a, q_l , q_i , q_r and q_s due to the parametrization of cloud and precipitation processes.

+GWDRAGWMS_LAYER Calls GWDRAG_WMS to compute the tendencies for $u,\ v$ and T due to the parametrization of non-orographic gravity waves.

+Computes tendencies for q due to methane oxidation and water vapour photolysis.

+Calls SURFTSTP to control the soil/surface scheme.

+Optionally add stochastic perturbations to physics tendencies.

+Computes tendencies for O_3 due to ozone chemistry.

+Optionally average tendencies from radiation, convection and cloud in time and space along the semi-Lagrangian trajectory.

-Chapter 2 Radiation
+Radiation